Immigration Lawyer Chicago/ Chicago Green Card Lawyers/ USCIS Biometrics Appointment for Green Card

 While your particular ASC might still accommodate you if they wish to, it is very unlikely at this time.
 If you are traveling abroad or have a reason you would like to move up your appointment, your best option is to try and reschedule by calling the ASC Support Center.

-If you are still uncertain about any part of the immigration process, reach out to a Chicago immigration attorney at Scott D. Pollock & Associates, P.C. for legal assistance.
-Our lawyers have the experience and knowledge to help you apply and keep your records organized throughout the whole process.
+If you are still uncertain about any part of the immigration process, reach out to a Chicago immigration lawyer at Scott D. Pollock & Associates, P.C. for legal assistance.
+Our attorneys have the experience and knowledge to help you apply and keep your records organized throughout the whole process.

 Whether you are trying to figure out the next steps for your specific case or need advice about disclosing your criminal record, reach out to our law firm today.